 In December 1876 captains of passenger steamboats and other ships traveling up and down the Providence River complained that Sassafras Point light was frequently out of service.
 It's keeper Samuel Heard stated in a December 12, 1876 Providence Journal article that lard oil was being used.
 In very cold weather lard oil will congeal and clog the lamps in the lantern.
 He said he had applied to the Lighthouse Board to use sperm oil but they didn't answer him.
 Sperm oil will remain liquid in freezing temperatures.

-In 1912 Sassafras Point Light was removed when the channel was widened.
+On July 23, 1912 Sassafras Point Lighthouse was discontinued and removed after the shoal it marked was dredged when the channel was widen.
 With just one light left to maintain, Keeper Mullen was demoted from lighthouse keeper to to a laborer and his pay was cut in half.